 It has become a cliche, an effort to start a conversation, a line to somehow connect, a courteous greeting, with or without a meaningful interest in the other person’s state.

 As a writer, this printed page has the most intimate access to you wherever you are right now.
-By reading you are inviting me to talk with you on a crowded bus when you don’t feel like talking to anyone else.
+By reading you are inviting me to talk with you even when you don’t feel like talking to anyone else.

 Or keep you company at the airport while waiting to board on your flight.
 Or sit with you on a bench at the park.
 Or be beside you at a clinic while waiting for your turn at a doctor’s clinic.